 All Mercy services are open.
 See safe options for care and the latest COVID-19 vaccine information.

 We help people understand their risk of developing a disease or passing it on to a child.
 Genetic counseling sometimes helps with decisions about medical treatments.
-It can help you understand and prepare for the psychological or family impacts of a disease.
+It can help you understand and prepare for the psychological or family impacts of the disease.

 Whether genetic testing results are positive or negative, they can be very helpful.
 A negative test may bring you relief.
 Positive results allow you to make better-informed decisions about your future, including steps to reduce your cancer risk.

 We recommend cancer screenings that will help detect cancer at early stages.
 Early detection means earlier treatment, possibly before it has spread, resulting in better outcomes.